2022 Ceará gubernatorial election

-The 2022 Ceará state election took place in the state of Ceará, Brazil on 2 October 2022.
+The 2022 Ceara Gubernatorial election was held in the state of Ceará, Brazil on Sunday 2 October.
 Voters elected the President and Vice President of the Republic, a Governor, Vice Governor of the State and a Senator of the Republic with two alternates, in addition to 22 Federal Deputies and 46 State Deputies.
-Those elected will take office on January 1 (President, Governor and their respective vices) or February 1 (senator and deputies) of 2023 for terms on office lasting for four years (except in the case of the senator, who'll have a term on office for eight years).
+Those elected will take office on 1 January (President, Governor and their respective vices) or 1 February (senator and deputies) of 2023 for terms on office lasting for four years (except in the case of the senator, who'll have a term on office for eight years).

 The incumbent governor, Izolda Cela, who became governor after the resignation of Camilo Santana (PT) is affiliated to the Democratic Labour Party (PDT).
 She was eligible for a second term, but the party's nominee was Roberto Cláudio, after an internal dispute where the former mayor of Fortaleza won.
 For the election to the Federal Senate, the seat occupied by Tasso Jereissati, elected in 2014 by the Brazilian Social Democracy Party (PSDB), was at dispute.
 However, the senator said he would not run for reelection.

 Electoral calendar

 Gubernatorial candidates

-The party conventions began on July 20th and will continue until August 5th.
+The party conventions began on 20 July and will continue until 5 August.
 The following political parties have already confirmed their candidacies.
-Political parties have until August 15, 2022 to formally register their candidates.
+Political parties have until 15 August 2022, to formally register their candidates.